 Locanda Locatelli, Marylebone

-Michelin-starred London restaurant Locanda Locatelli deals in old-school glamour and confident dishes from the Italian cannon.
-Handmade pasta is the star of the show, but everything on the menu here is the product of hyper-seasonal produce – the wine list is worth exploring too.
+What: Michelin-starred London restaurant Locanda Locatelli deals in old-school glamour and confident dishes from the Italian canon.
+Handmade pasta is the star of the show, with the lobster linguine and tagliatelle with kid goat ragu being particular standouts, but everything on the menu here is the product of hyper-seasonal produce.
+The wine list is worth exploring too, with a particular focus on reds from Tuscany and Piedmont.

 Book now: Locanda Locatelli